department-of-veterans-affairs/vagov-content/pages/family-members/index.md

 ---

 <p class="va-introtext">
-As the family member of a Veteran or service member, you may qualify for certain benefits, like health care, life insurance, or money to help pay for school or training.
+As the spouse or dependent child of a Veteran or service member, you may qualify for certain benefits, like health care, life insurance, or money to help pay for school or training.
 If you're the survivor of a Veteran or service member, you may qualify for added benefits, including help with burial costs and survivor compensation.
 If you’re caring for a Veteran with disabilities, you may also qualify for support to help you better care for the Veteran—and for yourself.
 Find out which benefits you may qualify for and how to access them.
 </p>

 <h3>On this page</h3>